 Terms like stakeholder, paradigm, actionable, leverage and alignment might be relevant to you but will not be particularly interesting to people who are going to take the time to read your site.
 This is where you need to think like a customer.
 So, if you are going to write the copy or decide to hire an in-house writer, you need to make sure that the language is clear and to the point across your whole site.

 It's quite astonishing to think how many customers abandon their purchase at the checkout section - the most crucial part of the site.
-At the start of the year, this was estimated to be roughly at around 69%!
-Yes, that high.
+At the start of the year, it was reported that there was a 69.89% average online shopping cart abandonment rate.
 Now whilst this might be explained by a degree of consumer indecisiveness and boredom, much of this may be explained by checkout systems which could be improved.
 So, if your website is e-commerce and allows prospects to buy from your site it is critical to get this part of your site right.
 This means getting up those logos.
 You know the ones verified by visa, McAfee Secure, Norton Secure.
 This creates trust with your customers, so they know that they can trust you with their financial information.

 Why not give an indication of the progress cycle of the checkout page That way a customer will know where exactly they are on the page and in their case how much longer this will take to finish.
 Don’t create too many steps or your customer will switch to watch some Netflix faster than you can say checkout!